Wait till you read this email from a woman thinking about separating.

 He wouldn’t wear the ring, wouldn’t hold my hand or kiss me in public, wouldn’t talk to me at parties, was just a jerk, not a man.
 Never touched me, even though I asked so many times and said how important that was to me.
 Sex was good for him, blah for me.
 The whole life was about him.
 We would stand in front of the mirror, naked, and he would only look at his own body and say what a great body he’s got.
 And then pinched a bit of my skin to show me that I have half an inch of fat on my belly.
 Oh com’on!
 I was just joking!
 Yeah… 11 years of jokes just made me tired and very vulnerable.

 Let’s get to the part of your post that really struck a nerve with me.
-“And just out of boredom I joined an online dating site…”
+“So, just out of boredom I joined an online dating site…”

-There is nothing that bothers me more than married people who go on dating sites.
+I’m sorry if this is hurtful, but I have to say, there is nothing that bothers me more than married people who go on dating sites.
 I think it is absolutely immoral behavior.
 Some lie and say they are single, and then they begin a relationship with an innocent person who ends up falling in love and then finding out the person is married.
 So, the innocent one either walks away broken hearted, or they compromise and continue to see the person because they’re already too emotionally attached and invested.
-So, they rationalize and tell themselves whatever they need to tell themselves to make the other person seem like their soul mate, when in reality, the relationship started off with lies and deceit.
+They rationalize and tell themselves whatever they need to tell themselves to make the other person seem like their soul mate, when in reality, the relationship started off with lies and deceit.

 Here’s what I want to say about your boyfriend.
 First of all, I am going to assume he isn’t married, but I don’t know that for sure.
 If he is married, I’ve got all kinds of other issues.
 But let’s assume he isn’t.